-When the Family submits a Request for Tenancy Approval, the request will be processed using SDHC's policies.
-If the Family does not submit a Request for Tenancy Approval, the Initial PHA will be notified within thirty (30) days of the expiration of the voucher, whenever possible.
+When the family submits a RFTA, the request will be processed using SDHC's policies.
+If the family does not submit a RFTA, the initial PHA will be notified within 30 days of the expiration of the voucher, whenever possible.

-If the Family successfully completes the lease-up process, SDHC will notify the Initial PHA within sixty (60) days, and the billing process will commence.
+If the family successfully completes the lease-up process, SDHC will notify the initial PHA within 60 days, and the billing process will commence.

-If SDHC denies assistance to the family, SDHC will notify the Initial PHA within ten (10) days from the date of denial and the family will be offered a review or hearing.
+If SDHC denies assistance to the family, SDHC will notify the initial PHA within ten (10) days from the date of denial and the family will be offered a review or hearing.

-SDHC will notify the family of its responsibility to contact the initial PHA if the Family wishes to move outside SDHC's jurisdiction under continued portability.
+SDHC will notify the family of its responsibility to contact the initial PHA if the family wishes to move outside SDHC's jurisdiction under continued portability.